OpenISDM/docs.IASS/source/index.md

 Prarameters | Description
 ----------- | -----------
 monitorObjectID [in] | The ID of a monitor object.
-If the monitorObjectID matches the ID of an existing monitor object it will be accepted by the function;
+If the `monitorObjectID`matches the ID of an existing monitor object it will be accepted by the function;

 ###Return Value
-If the input monitorObjectID matches an existing monitor object’s ID, the function will succeed.
+If the input `monitorObjectID` matches an existing monitor object’s ID, the function will succeed.
 The return value is a list of prime conditions, which related to the monitor object.
 If the list is empty, which represents there is no previous added prime conditions related to this monitor object, it will return Null.

-The returned list is a List Array of prime conditions with indexes [logicalOperator][conditionValue] (*the definition of the two indexes, see the input parameter part in createExpression function).
+The returned list is a List Array of prime conditions with indexes `logicalOperator`,`conditionValue`. (the definition of the two indexes, see the input parameter part in createExpression function).
 It can be used through assign indexes (see the use sample).

 ###Exception
 This function will fail, when the input monitorObjectID does not exist.